sourcegraph/handbook/content/departments/marketing/demand-gen/digital_marketing_programs.md

 - Awareness – get the message out about Sourcegraph and our products to developers worldwide
 - Acquisition – deliver value through product sign-ups, demos, and other high-impact offers

+For a full campaign calendar see the FY23 Digital Campaigns Calendar in [Asana](https://app.asana.com/read-only/FY23-Digital-Campaigns-Calendar/7195383522959/aba601d4ac814ddb65d0049cf5a45757/calendar) **[internal-only]**

 ### Offers

 We use a variety of CTAs, including:

+- Gated content [Continuous Developer Onboarding](https://about.sourcegraph.com/guides/continuous-developer-onboarding) – designed to educate, move buyers through the buyer journey, and get new users into the Sourcegraph marketing universe
 - Product trials [Search Code](https://sourcegraph.com/search), [Deploy Locally](https://about.sourcegraph.com/#get-started), [Sign-up for Sourcegraph](https://sourcegraph.com/sign-up) – these are designed to increase product use, especially among new users, for both the local install and Cloud product
 - [Blog content](https://about.sourcegraph.com/blog/) – these campaigns offer educational content from the Sourcegraph blog to enable developers to increase their skills and think of Sourcegraph as a developer resource
 - Testimonial content & [case studies](https://about.sourcegraph.com/case-studies/) – testimonial quotes from customers and case study offers provide third-party credibility for both individual developers and their managers